eliukblau/pixterm/README.md

 `yaourt -S pixterm-git`

+If you use an Apple device you may need to run this command before building the binary:
+`go get -u golang.org/x/sys`

 #### About

 **`PIXterm`** is a terminal toy application that I made to exercise my skills on Go programming language.
 If you have not tried this language yet, please give it a try!
 It's easy, fast and very well organized.
 You'll not regret 😜